As HR and business experts are pointing out, new technologies are changing work as we know it.

 We envision the development of skill certification programs, in which peers formally vet workers’ skills, allowing job seekers to show the certification in these skills on their professional profiles.
 Job seekers with tech skill certification would likely find themselves at an advantage in landing gig work associated with those skills.

 One technical recruiting expert told us that while nice to have now, having profiles in the development platform GitHub, the programming online community Stack Overflow, and on LinkedIn will soon become musts for tech talent.
 Although with Google announcing in May a push into the job search market, Google for Jobs, it will be interesting to see how that impacts LinkedIn, other job search companies, and technical screening.

-Some good news: applying for jobs could become much less time consuming for candidates, which is good news for both them and employers.
-When candidates’ apply for positions, career history and online profiles could eventually be automatically submitted to recruiters without any effort from candidates.
-In addition to saving time for candidates, employers will benefit due to the elimination of candidate abandonment during the application process.
+Some good news: applying for jobs could become much less time-consuming for candidates, which is good news for both them and employers.
+When candidates apply for positions, career history and online profiles could eventually be automatically submitted to recruiters without any effort from candidates.
+In addition to saving time for candidates, employers will benefit from eliminating candidate abandonment during the application process.